Our History

 Description automatically generated

-The Charter Members, they who founded the Canadian Legion in Invermere.
+The Charter Members of the Canadian Legion in Invermere.

-William Pennington, Frank Richardson, Arthur Ashworth, Percy Docking, Arthur Powell, Thomas Turner, Gordon Palmer, William Seaton, Frederic Young, Edwin Ede, Thomas Weir, Lewis Bell, John Powels, Ernest Ede, and Arthur Walker.
+William Pennington, Frank Richardson, Arthur Ashworth, Percy Docking, Arthur Powell, Thomas Turner, Gordon Palmer, William Seaton, Ernest Brydon, Frederic Young, Edwin Ede, Thomas Weir, Lewis Bell, John Powels, Ernest Ede, and Arthur Walke.

 The Royal Canadian Legion